Causes of infertilityAbout infertility

 Half of all infertility cases, therefore, involve problems with the sperm of the male partner.

 Many factors can reduce the female partner's ability to conceive.
 For example, a woman may have anatomical problems related to the fallopian tubes, uterus, and peritoneal structures within the pelvis such as adhesions or endometriosis.
-Problems with ovulation are very common in infertile patients, and woman with irregular periods may suffer from a common disorder such as polycystic ovarian syndrome (PCOS).
+Issues with ovulation are very common in infertile patients, and woman with irregular periods may suffer from a common disorder such as polycystic ovarian syndrome (PCOS).
 Another major fertility factor is reproductive aging.
-Peak fertility occurs when a woman is in her twenties, and it declines significantly during her thirties and forties.
+Peak fertility occurs when a woman is in her twenties, and it declines during her thirties and forties significantly.
 The rate of decline increases after the age of 35 as is evident in decreased IVF pregnancy rates and decreased embryo implantation rates in this age group.

 If you decide to seek medical help, the best thing to do is to get a consultation with a fertility specialist.
 Many infertility problems can be pinpointed and the vast majority can be treated.